 Students continue working with Mymaths online, the textbooks linking in with this.
 Lessons and homework are used to try and promote confidence mathematically, in a relaxed way, whilst increasing skills and knowledge in order to solve problems.
 Independent work is encouraged, but good communication skills are needed to explain our work to each other verbally, and in the written form.

-The same trigger words met in Upper Primary are used in Secondary lessons.
+The same vocabulary met in Upper Primary are used in Secondary lessons.
 There is a consistency of approach across our ages, although individuals are able to choose which methods suit them best.
 Topics are revisited, but then extended.
 The level of understanding shown helps determine whether students sit the Foundation or Higher GCSE examination.
 Our flexibility here may result in some students sitting their GCSE before reaching Year 11.
 We had one student study for FSMQ with us, which is a further maths qualification.